 Copy/paste: items can be copied from a repository to the Server repository, into the desired location

-Deploy to Server: right-click the item and select Deploy to Server from the context menu.
+Upload to Server or Hub: right-click the item and select Upload to Server or Hub from the context menu.
 A window like the one shown in Figure 5 will open where you can select the desired Server mount point folder where to place the item, given that you are logged in to the respective Server.

 Here you can select to Reset Workflow(s) before upload to avoid exposure of sensitive data, e.g. login credentials.